 - It has been shown that observing the set with one eye covered prevents the occurrence of these seizures.

-When a child or young person presents with a seizure, a thorough physical examination should be performed, including cardiac, neurological and mental state.
+When a child or young person presents with a seizure, take a detailed history.
+If possible, use eyewitness accounts and video footage of the seizure to inform the assessment.
+A thorough physical examination should be performed, including cardiac, neurological and mental state.
 An assessment of development is important for children presenting with a seizure.

 Presenting features in children are similar to those in adults.
 However, these subtypes are more common, or occur exclusively, in childhood: